Malala Day: Celebrating the spirit of Malala Yousafzai, teen who stood for right cause

 New Delhi, July 12: She was born in a society where the birth of a baby girl is not always celebrated, but her father was determined to shun age-old beliefs and did not believe in gender discrimination.
 Malala Yousafzai, who became symbol of women's rights and stood up promotion of women's education, was born in Mingora, Pakistan on July 12, 1997.

 When she was around 11, Taliban took control of Swat valley, and that was when her life changed.
 Taliban regime imposed draconian diktats in the areas they rule which included discouraging people from sending their daughters to schools.
 She remained undeterred.
-Not she did she continued going to school but also advocated women's rights in education.
+Not only did she continue going to school but also advocated women's rights in education.

 What is Malala Day: All you need to know